timanshu/motorworld/README.md

 # How to?
 In order to get the application running all you need to do is:
-  1. Open your command-line terminal and browse to the root directory of this repository
+  1. Open your command-line terminal and browse to the motorworld directory of this repository
   2. Package the Spring boot application using maven command 'mvn package'
   3. After succesful creation of package run "docker-compose up --build"